jgobbo/autodiDAQt/README.rst

 Automated DAQ
 -------------

-autodidaqt wraps instruments and data sources in a uniform interface, if you specify how to sequence motion and acquisition, autodidaqt handles async collection, IO, and visualizing your data as it is acquired.
+daquiri wraps instruments and data sources in a uniform interface, if you specify how to sequence motion and acquisition, daquiri handles async collection, IO, and visualizing your data as it is acquired.

 UI Generation
 -------------

-autodidaqt using PyQt and Qt5 to generate UIs for your experiments.
-It also provides simple bindings (autodidaqt.ui) that make making managing the day to day of working on PyQt simpler, if you need to do UI scripting of your own.
+daquiri using PyQt and Qt5 to generate UIs for your experiments.
+It also provides simple bindings (daquiri.ui) that make making managing the day to day of working on PyQt simpler, if you need to do UI scripting of your own.

 It also ships with a window manager that you can register your windows against, making it seamless to add extra functionality to your experiments.

-The autodidaqt UI bindings are wrapped to publish as RxPY observables, making it easier to integrate your PyQT UI into a coherent asynchronous application.
+The daquiri UI bindings are wrapped to publish as RxPY observables, making it easier to integrate your PyQT UI into a coherent asynchronous application.

 Installation